Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

-For the longest time, people have used septic tanks for their wastewater management.
+Septic tanks are a common wastewater management solution that have been in use for a long time.
 People invested in various tanks to cater to their homes, apartments, and other real estate developments.
-Luckily, as the years went by, innovations have come up in the field of science that have yielded ideas such as the bio-digester.
+Luckily, as the years went by, innovations have come up in the field of science that have yielded ideas such as the biodigester.

 So what is it?
 Let's find out.

 A biodigester is a mechanized toilet that uses decomposition and sedimentation as its main mode of operation.
 Instead of rotting the waste until the exhauster comes to suction it away, this is a bio-toilet where the human waste decomposes in a digestive tank using certain high-graded bacteria, which further converts into biogas or water.

 This new innovation is pocket-friendly because you don't have to schedule an exhauster clean-up every now and then.
 It's very low in maintenance and doesn't require a sewage system.

 The kind of bio-toilet technology used with the digester is anaerobic in a place where degradation occurs by the use of unique and specific microbial processes that work under high temperatures to turn it into inflammable gas.

 So, from a low temperature of about -20°F, the final product is a colorless, odorless, and inflammable gas containing 50–70% methane.
 The cold-active bacteria is what allows the biodigester to earn its name for working biologically to recycle waste into gas.

 Septic Tank Active Bacteria

 Now that we have the definition out of the way, let's have a look at how it works.
 Biodigesters work with a digestive process called anaerobic digestion.
 The process entails waste moving in three chambers where the input is waste, processed using gas and bacteria, and the output is inflammable biogas.